-If you have moderate or intense pain, your doctor may prescribe a narcotic painkiller such as Vicodin.
+Vicodin is a narcotic painkiller normally prescribed to treat moderate or intense pain.
 While the drug has a legitimate use for medical purposes, people might use it for recreational purposes.
 Such misuse can make you dependent on pills to get through your day-to-day activities, and that’s how an addiction slowly develops.
 Sometimes, you may fail to function without taking the medication.
 The situation may be dire if you need the pills to complete your daily activities.

 Vicodin is a prescription narcotic useful in alleviating average to severe or chronic pain.
 It contains combination medication of hydrocodone, which is a semi-synthetic opioid, and acetaminophen, which is a non-opioid pain reliever.
 Knoll, a German pharmaceutical company, released the brand name Vicodin in the U.S. market in 1978.
 Hydrocodone has been in existence for over a century since the 1920s, and people came to learn that mixing it with other drugs such as acetaminophen can be more effective.

 Since Vicodin is considered to be among the most addictive prescription narcotics, the chances of misuse and developing an addiction are high.
 That’s why the Drug Enforcement Agency classifies it as a Schedule II controlled substance.
 Vicodin is a brand name you will hear when a medical professional prescribes it, but drug dealers may distribute it under street names when selling it illegally.
 Slang names that distributors use include:

 Generally, a Vicodin tablet prescription specifies ingesting one pill every four to six hours.
 However, you might take higher doses if you form an addiction to the drug.
 It is vital to treat Vicodin addiction as soon as symptoms appear.
 With the proper treatment tools at Granite Recovery Centers, regaining sobriety could come sooner than expected.